Varekai: Tour

 Varekai completed its first North American tour in Vancouver, British Columbia, Canada on July 23, 2006.
 It debuted in Australia in August 2006 and arrived in New Zealand in early 2007.
 Later that year, Varekai finished its Australian tour in Perth, and moved on to its first European tour.
 At the end of 2007 the show had its European premiere in Antwerp, Belgium.
 It had its UK premiere in 2008 at London's Royal Albert Hall and again on 5 January 2010, marking the 25th anniversary of Cirque du Soleil.

-Following the European tour that cumulated in Barcelona as 2010 came to a close, the show toured to Taipei, Taiwan; Seoul, South Korea and Manila, Philippines in 2011.
+Following the European tour that culminated in Barcelona as 2010 came to a close, the show toured to Taipei, Taiwan; Seoul, South Korea and Manila, Philippines in 2011.
 The Manila run was exceptional in that the show endured the monsoon season and several typhoons.

-In the later half of 2011 Varekai landed in São Paulo and spent twelve months in Brazil before continuing to Argentina and Chile in 2013, and then Peru, Colombia, Costa Rica and Mexico in 2013.
-Guadalajara, followed by Mexico City were the final destinations for the Grand Chapiteau.
-Varekai performed the last performance under the Grand Chapiteau on November 24, 2013.
+In the later half of 2011, Varekai landed in São Paulo and spent twelve months in Brazil before continuing to Argentina and Chile in 2013, and then Peru, Colombia, Costa Rica and Mexico in 2013.
+Guadalajara followed by Mexico City were the final destinations for the Grand Chapiteau.
+Varekai had its last performance under the Grand Chapiteau on November 24, 2013.

 The show then transferred to the Arena format in late 2013.
 The city that hosted the transformation was Bossier City, Louisiana, seen in public for the first time on December 12, 2013.
-After the transformation in Bossier City, Varekai played the Arena version at Centre Bell in Montreal just before Christmas in 2013, honouring the long-standing Cirque tradition of a winter show at the Centre Bell.
-After its 15-year run, Varekai closed in Frisco, TX on 23 December 2017.
+After the transformation in Bossier City, Varekai played the Arena version at Centre Bell in Montreal just before Christmas in 2013, honouring the longstanding Cirque tradition of a winter show at the Centre Bell.
+After its 15-year run, Varekai closed in Frisco, Texas on 23 December 2017.

 Varekai has been seen by more than 6 million spectators around the world, and has reached many milestones to accomplish this.